RiiConnect24/Wii-Guide/_pages/en_US/get-started.md

 Although you can follow this guide without an SD card, you will not be able to create or restore a NAND backup using BootMii, and you won't be able to use some homebrew.
 {: .notice--info}

-If your Wii Menu is not on version 4.3, use str2hax, Wilbrand or FlashHax to install the Homebrew Channel, and then follow the [update guide](update) to update to 4.3.
+If your Wii Menu is not on version 4.3, use str2hax or Wilbrand to install the Homebrew Channel, and then follow the [update guide](update) to update to 4.3.
 {: .notice--info}

 This guide is for the original Wii and Wii mini only (including the Wii Family Edition).
 Do not use this on a Wii U (vWii)!